MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/enforce-container-cpu-memory-limits.md

 ## Symptoms

-You see the the following error:
+When you deploy an application to an AKS cluster, you receive an error like the following sample:

-> "validation.gatekeeper.sh" denied the request: [denied by container-must-have-limits] resources for the \<name> container
+> "validation.gatekeeper.sh" denied the request: [container-must-have-limits] container <name> has no resource/memory limit

 ## Cause